-- You will be taught by experienced HCPC registered podiatrists alongside other staff who are professionally and research active in the NHS and private sector.
-Their applied research and professional links inform the teaching on the course, keeping it up to date with current developments in podiatry and podiatric practice. - Learn real-world podiatry skills on placements within an NHS setting and on other practice-based opportunities with the private and third sector. - In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82).
+• You will be taught by experienced HCPC registered podiatrists alongside other staff who are professionally and research active in the NHS and private sector.
+Their applied research and professional links inform the teaching on the course, keeping it up to date with current developments in podiatry and podiatric practice. • Learn real-world podiatry skills on placements within an NHS setting and on other practicebased opportunities with the private and third sector. • QMU is ranked 1st among UK universities for Complementary Medicine (including Podiatry) (Complete University Guide 2023).
+View the full course entry on our website. where you can access more course information and links to a blog and film about podiatry.